FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon RP System (Based on TD6 version).md

 - Attack (1 Action) - Perform an Attack within your Range.
 - Reload (1 Action (Ranged Weapons)) - Reload Projectile for ranged weapon.
 - Dodge (1 Action) - Use an Action to become more evasive until your next turn.
 - CR Action (1 Unused Action) - Choose to turn any unused Actions at the end of your turn into CR Actions to counter another Pokemon's Moves, or a Trainer's Actions.
 Can be used by Trainer to command Pokemon to perform a Move/Action or use themselves if applicable.
+Read [Pokemon TD6 Call & Response System](Pokemon%20TD6%20Call%20&%20Response%20System.md#) for more.
 - Use/hold/stow away Item in hand from/to Inventory/Range/area (1 Action) - Use an Object/Item/Interactable item within 5ft, or hold it.
 - Throw held thing (1 Action) - Throw a thing in your hand(s) up to 30ft.
 - Grapple (1 Action) - Bind something down with your reach to hold it in place.